 But what if you want to create your Collections and fields programmatically to save time?
 Here is our method for creating your Collections via the Directus API.

-Collections and Fields
+Collections and fields

 Collections in Directus are organized groups of similar content items, comparable to tables in a database.
 They allow for the coherent and flexible structuring and management of data.